Square Lake is located 7 miles north of Stillwater in the city of May.

 Square Lake has the best water quality of any lake in the east metro area.
 Bluegill are averaged size, but some anglers can locate larger fish in deeper water at the outside edge of the vegetation in summer.

-Trout stocking in Square Lake has been suspended for 3 years.
+Trout stocking in Square Lake has been suspended until the fall 2015.
 Stocking of trout may be resumed pending the results of a water quality study by the local watershed district.

 Small northern pike are abundant, but there are also some very large pike in this lake.
 Winter dark house spearers have taken fish exceeding 20 pounds.